hanhha/BAI/README.md

 * /note                     - start to recording note.
 Following sending message will be treated as note's content until /end command.
 Use ,,, after inline tag.
 * /note all                 - show all notes.
 * /note tag1 tag2 tag3 ...  - show notes with tag1, tag2, tag3, ...
+* /note tags                - select tags and then show notes with selected tags.
 * /diary                    - start to recording entry.
 Following sending message will be treated as entry's content until /end command.
 Use ,,, after inline tag.
 * /diary all                - show all entries.
 * /diary tag1 tag2 tag3 ... - show entries with tag1, tag2, tag3, ...
+* /diary tags               - select tags and then show entries with selected tags.
 * /end <tag1 tag2 tag3 ...> - finish recording (note/diary) and save it to disk with tags.
 * /check_plate <plate number> - check movement violation of car with given plate number.
+* /lookup <word1 word2 ...>   - lookup words in English-Vietnamese dictionary then show their short descriptions.
+* /detail_lookup <word1 ...>  - lookup words in English-Vietnamese dictionary then show their full descriptions.